sphinx-contrib/napoleon/README.rst

 The choice between styles is largely aesthetic, but the two styles should not be mixed.
 Choose one style for your project and be consistent with it.

-.. note:: For full documentation see http://relentlessidiot.com/napoleon/
+For full documentation see http://relentlessidiot.com/napoleon/